leakrullp/various-notes/0_Using_different_Github_accounts.md

     email = leape@itu.dk
 ```

 These are the current global user credentials that are used for every git action at this point.
-Delete these lines, add the following:
+Delete these lines and add the following:

 ```zsh
 [includeIf "gitdir:/Users/your-username/Documents/GitHub/ITU/**"]